dzekelid/classes/_listings/eventbrite/usersuser-ideventsevent-idticket-classesticket-class-idticket-groups-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Users User  Events Event  Ticket Classes Ticket Class  Ticket
+  title: Eventbrite Post Users User Events Event Ticket Classes Ticket Class Ticket
     Groups
   description: |-
     Add the Ticket Class with the specified :ticket_class_id of the event with :event_id that belongs to the user with :user_id to many Ticket Groups specified with ticket_group_ids.
     If the list provided is empty, remove this ticket class from every ticket group.
   version: 1.0.0
-host: www.eventbriteapi.com
+host: www.eventbrite.com
-basePath: /v3
+basePath: /%7Bdata-type%7D/
 schemes:
 - http
 produces: